rabbitmq/erlando/README.md

 * `return/1`: This *lifts* a value into the monad.
 We'll see examples of this shortly.

-* `fail/1`: This takes a string, describing the error encountered, and informs whichever monad currently in use that some sort of error has occurred.
+* `fail/1`: This takes a term describing the error encountered, and informs whichever monad currently in use that some sort of error has occurred.